chrisbra/csv.vim/README.md

 ## Concealing

 The CSV plugin comes with a function to syntax highlight csv files.
-Basically allt it does is highlight the columns and the header line.
+Basically all it does is highlight the columns and the header line.

 By default, the delimiter will not be displayed, if Vim supports [`conceal`](http://vimhelp.appspot.com/syntax.txt.html#conceal) of syntax items and instead draws a vertical line.
 If you don't want that, simply